Aarontheissueguy/WaterCount/WaterCount/README.md

 # WaterCount

-This version of the app does not work on moblie devices yet.
-You can run it with "clickable desktop".
+This app lets you track the amount of water you drink per day.
+You can set goals and the size of your waterbottles.

 ## License